 But it’s with trying to find the different required items and find these figures that some may find a little tedious as you will hear a lot of narration with pretty much everything you come across.
-But I found it be part of the charm of the tale that is being told here.
-I got excited when I saw a new figure that had a new mask only to see what I would need to collect and then when you do and can create that mask that allows you to enter a new realm brings a form of satisfaction of the bigger scavenger hunt of these realms make it well worth it.
+But I found it to be part of the charm of the tale that is being told here.
+I got excited when I saw a new figure that had a new mask only to see what I would need to collect and then when you do and can create that mask that allows you to enter a new realm brings a form of satisfaction to the bigger scavenger hunt of these realms make it well worth it.

 Let’s look at the graphics and sound.
-I really did enjoy exploring each realm and see how each one would be different compared to the last.
-Innerspace VR did a wonderful job of making each realm have its own type of personality and I really got a sense of how I would have to adapt in every day situations and living conditions of each interesting realm Colors are done really well and there was no real point where I found it hard to see what I was doing.
+I really did enjoy exploring each realm and seeing how each one would be different compared to the last.
+Innerspace VR did a wonderful job of making each realm have its own type of personality and I really got a sense of how I would have to adapt to everyday situations and living conditions of each interesting realm Colors are done really well and their was no real point where I found it hard to see what I was doing.
 Some of the items are very well placed that even when I found myself spending time to find certain items, once I did, I couldn’t believe they were where they were.
 Listening to different sounds was equally interesting.
 Being in each realm, the sounds fit pretty nicely based on the environment.
-Being the swamp area and you can hear the insects and hearing the branches sound like they were breaking as I kept moving, hearing the different music for each part of the realms along with the different environments, and even the narration just helped the story along and brought the atmosphere to life.
+Being in the swamp area and you can hear the insects and hearing the branches sound like they were breaking as I kept moving, hearing the different music for each part of the realms along with the different environments, and even the narration just helped the story along and brought the atmosphere to life.

 There are a few things that I found that I hope will get addressed.
 There was once or twice when I came across a glitch and had to exit the game and go back in which seemed to fix the issue.
 And the other thing was at certain times, the framerate did not seem as smooth.
 They didn’t last that long, but I did experience this a few times.
 I think with a patch, these issues can be addressed.
-This is in no way saying not to experience the game, but I just wanted you to be aware the minor issues I came across.
+This is in no way saying not to experience the game, but I just wanted you to be aware of the minor issues I came across.

 Maskmaker gives us a chance to put on a mask to enter different realms of escape, much like how enter those escapes when we put on a VR headset.
 It allows us to pretend to be someone or something we may never get a chance to be in real life and makes it an enjoyable experience.
 And shouldn’t we all have the opportunity to take off our own mask of reality and be able to escape with our different hobbies and interests?